SDN Logo

 • Interview felt very rushed, 3 interviewers and had a very obvious list of questions.
 They tried to be more conversational but it didn't work well as it was just question after question with no time for real discussion.

-• faculty were pleasant but to the point. the admissions coordinator who started the welcome sessions was bubbly yet very unprofessional. the interview day was surprisingly short!
+• Faculty were pleasant but to the point. the admissions coordinator who started the welcome sessions was bubbly yet very unprofessional. the interview day was surprisingly short!

 • The interview day here was honestly a great experience.
 I never felt anxious except at the start of the interview and that went away immediately.
 The people (students, staff, DOs) were extremely nice, and the day wasn't overly long, although I wish there was a formal presentation at some point and also a chance to ask questions to the financial aid staff.